Front-End Design Track Submissions

 Hardware architects, designers, SOC and IP developers, verification and validation engineers, methodology developers, application engineers, and managers/executives from leading companies worldwide present their experiences on effective design flows, methods, tool usage, and integration practices.
 Companies represented in the past include but are not limited to:

 - And many other great companies

 The Front-End Design Track includes presentations, poster sessions and a rich set of invited talks/panels to facilitate information sharing and interactions.
 It offers an exclusive opportunity to connect with and learn from other industry experts about best practices and current trends.
 There is no better way to improve your "design IQ" in such a short amount of time.

 The track committee is looking for submissions that tackle relevant topics and provide high-quality content which target challenges, innovations and trends in chip design focusing on IC architecture, design, simulation, validation and verification solutions.
+Use of cloud (public or private) for improving quality of results in front-end topics is of interest.
 Also, of interest are submissions addressing unique application requirements and specific challenges for advanced technologies, automotive, security, machine learning, cloud applications, and IoT.

 All hardware designers, EDA tool providers and users, IP provider or IP core users, application engineers, or engineering managers are invited to contribute.

 - Presenter(s) name, affiliation, city, state, country, and email address